SorenTheBrave/OSGS/README.md

 ```html
 <script type="module" src="../scripts/play.js"></script>
 ```
-this import is appropriate for a source file compiled from path `scripts/play.ts`.
+this import is appropriate for a source file that lives in `OSGS/www/scripts/play.js`.

 #### Imperative programming